chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 those that I've faced as a solutions engineer, and it's those challenges and how I've approached tackling them that I'm going to try to summarize here.

-## Expectations
+## New Role

-When I first became a solutions engineer back in July of 2017, I wasn't sure what would be expected of me.
-At IBM, success stemmed from a mixture of my contributions to engineering projects and my technical leadership.
-Pushing forward better coding practices, designing robust architectures, and writing fault-tolerant and scalable code was my bread and butter.
+When I first became a solutions engineer back in July of 2017, I wasn't sure what I would actually be doing.
+At IBM, my work revolved around code 100% of the time.
+I'd written Ruby on Rails applications, contributed to Apache Spark, architected and implemented an IPython/Jupyter kernel ([Apache Toree][apache-toree]), and worked on a [conversational computing platform][conversational-computing] leveraging Watson technologies.

 How did that transfer to my new position?
 The job description painted the role as 50% coding and 50% non-technical work, but who can really say what that means until you try out the job for yourself.
-From what I've experienced thus far, a solutions engineer has the same coding expectations that I was familiar with from IBM
-Lo and behold, my new position as a solutions engineer involved all of those expectations and much more.
-From
+As I've learned, the role can vary drastically in responsibilities and engagements based on your team, which makes sense as the same would apply to a software engineering position.
+I landed in a team focused on engaging with clients under the umbrella of SMB HV.

+- SMB stands for _small and medium (a.k.a. midsize) business_, and
+  [Gartner's summary][smb] provides a good idea of the staff and annual revenue that encompasses.
+- HV stands for _high value_ and is primarily used as a classification used within the company to separate low-spending advertisers (think $100 per month) from higher-spending advertisers.

+What have I found since joining the SMB HV team?
+You have the freedom to define your own schedule, and that includes what meetings you accept and how much of your calendar you let fill up.
+I split my time between

+"But the coding!" you shout.
+"What about the coding?"
+Coding time can rapidly vary from week to week, at least for me.

 discuss not just coding role
 discuss involves lot of communication with a variety of roles and experiences discuss goals shifted from building/designing; that is still important, but is part of a means to an end (and good work is expected)

+## Expectations

 ## Challenges